amarh/openPLM/trunk/docs/en/resources.rst

 You are highly encouraged to participate in the development of openPLM.
 If you don’t like trac (for some reason) you’re welcome to send regular patches.

+All kinds of contributions are welcome, not only technical contributions.
+For example, you can:

+    * suggest ideas
+    * explain what you (dis)like in OpenPLM
+    * report bugs
+    * help other users to use or install OpenPLM
+    * help translating OpenPLM
+    * write documentation and tutorials
+    * fix bugs

 License
 ==========